 How I Book Cheap Transport In Vietnam: 12.Go Asia

 How To Get To Tra Que Village

 Located only a few kilometers north of Hoi An us Tra Que Village.
-That means there is no excuse to get there being so close.
-It is located between De Vong River and Tra Que Alga Pond.
+That means there is no excuse to get there as you will be so close.
+It is located between De Vong River and Tra Que Algae Pond.
 It is super easy to get to and just off the main road.
 If you are heading to An Bang beach from Hoi An you will be passing right by it!

 Rent A Bicycle

 This is such a bike-friendly city so you will have no problem getting around this way.
 Many guesthouses will actually include free bicycle hire so you may as well make the most of it during your stay.

 Keep to the side of the roads and out of the way of traffic.
 Tra Que Village is certainly within cycling distance from the main town of Hoi An so you won’t get too puffed.
 Also, it is a great way to explore and enjoy a peaceful life in the countryside.